 Downtown Detroit has three large casinos, each offering something a little different for local and visiting gamblers.
-Since 1996, when the city voted to allow the construction of casinos within its boundaries, the MGM Grand Detroit, MotorCity Casino Hotel and Greektown Casino have all become entertainment fixtures of the city, attracting visitors and competing with each other and their Canadian rival Caesars Windsor for supremacy.
-Here’s what you need to know about each.
+Since 1996, when the city voted to allow the construction of casinos within its boundaries, the MGM Grand Detroit, MotorCity Casino Hotel and Greektown Casino-Hotel have all become entertainment fixtures of the city, attracting visitors and competing with each other and their Canadian rival Caesars Windsor for supremacy.
+Here’s what you need to know about each of them.

-Just six months after the MGM opened it was followed by the MotorCity Casino, which is in North Corktown.
-In 2008, MotorCity was expanded to include a new luxury hotel, spa, conference center and the 1,500-seat Sound Board theatre.
-Among its many restaurants is Iridescence, which has award-winning cuisine and amazing views of the city.
-Its casino is bright and jazzy, with neon lights and music alongside its 2,700 slot machines, 59 game tables and designated poker room.
-It has consistently been the city’s second-most popular casino, with a revenue of $478 million in 2017.
+Just six months after the MGM opened, it was followed by the MotorCity Casino in North Corktown.
+In 2008, MotorCity was expanded to include a new luxury hotel, spa, conference center and the 1,500-seat Sound Board theater.
+Among its many restaurants is Iridescence, with its award-winning cuisine and amazing views of the city.
+The casino is bright and jazzy, with neon lights and music alongside 2,700 slot machines, 59 game tables and a designated poker room.
+This has consistently been the city’s second most popular casino, after the MGM, with a revenue of $478 million in 2017.

-Located on Monroe Street in the Greektown Historic District, the Greektown Casino is the newest of the city’s casinos, opening in 2007.
-Due to its location in the heart of downtown, it attracts a more casual clientele and pre- and post-game crowds, promising a “fun, ‘anything goes’ atmosphere.”
-Across its 100,000 sq ft of gaming space it has nearly 3,000 slot machines and the full range of table games.
-It also has a 30-story hotel and two restaurants including the award-winning steakhouse, Prism.
-It took in nearly $330 million in 2017 to make it the third-most popular casino in Detroit.
+Located on Monroe Street in the Greektown Historic District, the Greektown Casino is the newest of the city’s casinos, having opened in 2007.
+Due to its location in the heart of downtown and its promise of a fun, anything-goes atmosphere, it attracts a more casual clientele than the other casinos, as well as pre- and post-game crowds.
+Across its 100,000 sqft of gaming space it has nearly 3,000 slot machines and a full range of table games.
+It also has a 30-story hotel and two restaurants, including the award-winning steakhouse Prism.
+It took in nearly $330 million in 2017, making it the third most popular casino in Detroit.